leMstrx/emotionless/README.md

 ### What is left to do?
 - Creating own wallet
+- Create Fetch_new_token_accounts method with logic to find newly created token accounts
 - Connecting new Keypairs
 - Connection to Solana Blockchain
 - Safety Checks
+- Switch from devnet to beta-mainnet

 #### Daily Updates: